KEPLER RETAIL MARKET INDEX (KRI) Monthly Summary – March

 Discover key insights in the latest Australian Kepler Retail Market Index for March 2026.

-Comparison Period: The following insights are based on comparing the four-week retail month of March this year (23rd February – 29th March 2026) to the same period last year (24th February – 30th March 2025).
+Comparison Period: The following insights are based on comparing the five-week retail month of March this year (23rd February – 29th March 2026) to the same period last year (24th February – 30th March 2025).

 Foot Traffic Trends: